Facilities

 Distant Observer

-Distant Observer (DO) is an optical measurement tool designed to quickly identify costly flaws in parabolic trough solar collector fields.
-DO combines remote-controlled photography and metrology to capture and evaluate images of receiver-tube reflections taken from different angles.
-DO identifies two types of optical efficiency problems in a parabolic trough: reflector slope errors and misalignment of the receiver absorber with the focal line of the parabola.
-With either ground-based or drone-driven implementation, DO can help plant operators spot and swiftly rectify errors to keep CSP plants operating at maximum efficiency.
+Distant Observer is an optical measurement tool designed to quickly identify costly flaws in parabolic trough solar collector fields.
+Distant Observer combines remote-controlled photography and metrology to capture and evaluate images of receiver-tube reflections taken from different angles.
+Distant Observer identifies two types of optical efficiency problems in a parabolic trough: reflector slope errors and misalignment of the receiver absorber with the focal line of the parabola.
+With either ground-based or drone-driven implementation, Distant Observer can help plant operators spot and swiftly rectify errors to keep CSP plants operating at maximum efficiency.

 A small helicopter drone hovers near the top of a parabolic trough in the desert in front of mountains.